kolargol/openvpn/README.md

 ### Requirements
 * have [ansible installed](http://docs.ansible.com/ansible/latest/intro_installation.html) on your computer
 * have running **OpenBSD 6.1** instance in some cloud provider (*here we use [exoscale](https://portal.exoscale.ch/register?r=gLrEOdv5hVgv) as stated above*)
-* allow SSH port 22 for install from your host, and permanently allow TCP 80 and 443 for VPN
+* allow SSH port 22 for install from your host, and permanently allow ports: **UDP** 80 and 443 for VPN
 * basic knowledge of using terminal and ssh
 * pretty much that's all